jfreeman812/QE-Tools/_docs/reporting/databroker.rst

 Input Specifications
 --------------------

 The URL to POST the data is ``https://qetools.rax.io/coverage/<environment>``.
-Posted data should be a list of JSON dictionaries, and each entry will be validate to meet the following specifications:
+Posted data should be a list of JSON dictionaries, and each entry will be validated to meet the following specifications:

 Data in both environments, ``staging`` and ``production``, is validated for the below keys and contents.